You have likely never heard of the video game Piou Piou, but anyone interested in marketing software should want to know ALL about it.

 Flappy Bird added a simple share button that allowed users to brag about their successes or mourn their failures with their friends.

-In a study conducted by the NY Times on the nature of why we share information, researchers found that 69% of participants said they share information because it makes them feel more involved in the world.
+In a study conducted by the NY Times on why we share information, researchers found that 69% of participants said they share information because it makes them feel more involved in the world.

 Sharing a fun game is a way of connecting with the world and gives users a "sense of purpose."